Tanya2234/TrackItPy/README.md

 A command-line Python project to track monthly expenses, manage budgets, categorize spending, and generate visual summary reports.

-> 🧑‍💻 Built as a resume-ready project for Python development & internship opportunities.

 ---

 ## 🔧 Features